Jasvinder99/Jasvinder99/README.md

 - 👋 Hi, I’m @Jasvinder99
-- 👀 I’m interested in programming and development
+- 👀 I’m interested in Python Programming and Development
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development and Django
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me ...